 If your regular caregiver is unavailable, and you must work or study for U-M, Kids Kare at Home may be able to help.
 Please read the following guidelines to see if you are eligible to use Kids Kare.

-- Children must be ages 13 and under (children with special needs who are not able to be alone, ages 25 and under).
+- Children must be ages 13 and under (or young people with special needs who are not able to be alone, ages 25 and under).

 - Regular faculty or staff members currently affiliated with the U-M Ann Arbor, Michigan Medicine, U-M Dearborn and U-M Flint are eligible to register.